happycube/cxadc-linux3/README.md

     sudo apt install sox

-Note: When using a lower end system, if there is not enough system resources you may have dropped samples!
+Note: When using a lower end system (Pentium 4 and before era), if there are not enough system resources, you may have dropped samples!

 ## Scripted Commands

-Check the utils folder and the associated readme for quicker and more simplified commands.
+Check the utils folder and the associated README for quicker and more simplified commands.

-To enable short system wide commands first enter into the utils directory from cxadc:
+To enable short system wide commands, first change into the utils directory from the cxadc source folder:

     cd utils